ThomasRettig/gp-content-library/README.md

 2. **Register the point** in `data.json`:

-Run `node generate-data.js` in the root directory and `data.json` will automatically be populated with your newly added Markdown entry:
+Run `node generate-data.js` in the root directory and `data.json` will automatically be populated with your newly added Markdown entry, like so:

 ```json
 {